 With children, read each Bible passage with a sensory filter.
 Try to see images in the words and phrases you hear.
 Sketch what you see as you read.
 Take descriptive notes, and use them to craft a visual landscape for kids.

 Tea lights or white Christmas lights are an easy way to change the mood around any passage read aloud.
 Hear sounds in the passages by humming or tapping out a beat to the Scripture.
-Notice the high notes and low notes you create.
-What unfamiliar sound effects could you add to heighten the mystery of the passage? iTunes has several sound effects libraries; download a few and play the tracks as background music for surprising sound effects.
+What unfamiliar sound effects could you add to heighten the mystery of the passage?
 What are the people touching?
 Provide opportunities for kids to touch and feel those objects, too.
 What can kids taste to enhance their experience?
-How might the tastes of sweet, salty, savory, and spicy communicate or reveal the uniqueness of your content?
-A sour candy can communicate bitter, hard times while a sweet piece of chocolate can evoke happiness or reward.
-Popping bubble gum can create a tasty, auditory celebration.

-Ask wondering questions.
-When kids wonder, they challenge assumptions and think critically about their faith and world instead of regurgitating facts they’ve been told.
+When kids wonder, they challenge assumptions and think critically about their faith and the world instead of regurgitating facts they’ve been told.

-Make connections.
 Think of wonder as the engaging framework for your content-rich lesson.
 Wonder undoubtedly exists in God’s Word; your mission is to unveil it to children.
-A simple way to unearth the wonder in the Bible is to fi nd the extraordinary in the ordinary.
-As Jesus taught with coins, seeds, loaves, and fish, he helped us fi nd extraordinary faith in everyday objects, creating unexpected relationships between things seen and unseen.
+A simple way to unearth the wonder in the Bible is to find the extraordinary in the ordinary.
+As Jesus taught with coins, seeds, loaves, and fish, he helped us find extraordinary faith in everyday objects, creating unexpected relationships between things seen and unseen.
 Use objects that kids love and that are familiar to them to help them explore God’s Word.